Tribune reported last month about a study done by USAA insurance

 14 months in duration.
 There was also correlation by age (soldiers under

-22 were involved in more car wrecks than those over 29) and by rank (the more
+22 were involved in more free adult porn movies than those over 29) and by rank (the more

 senior a soldier the lower the number of accidents).